 Live chat is where you can see conversations that have started on your website.
 These conversations are handled by you, the bot, and even AI (Drift Automation).
 Most Drift users spend the majority of their time in live chat.

-There are two versions of live chat — the desktop app and your browser.
+There are three versions of live chat — the mobile app, desktop app and your browser.